Translated from English by gtranslate.io

 Keep in mind that this feature may come into conflict with your intentions e.g. when making unwanted detour and part of the original route is not accessible - it will keep navigating you to the first missed routepoint.
 If you want to skip a routepoint, switch it manually to the next nearest point in the Navigation control menu.

 This feature does not work when Auto-recalculation with Point priority is ON.

 Sets maximum allowed deviation from the route before switching navigation to guidance back to the route.

 Ignores slight deviations of GPS positioning and maintains the navigation cursor position on the navigated route.

-Manually drawn or imported routes do not contain navigation commands so when you select navigation along such a route, Locus has to generate the navigation commands according to the shape of the line.
+Imported routes usually don't contain navigation commands so when you select navigation along such a route, Locus generates the navigation commands according to the shape of the route line.
 This setting defines how often you are prompted of direction changes on the route: none - low - medium - high.

 When two turns of a route follow closely, Locus Map notifies of both of them at once.
 Unchecking divides the navigation command into two separate ones.

 Shows a dashed line between your current location and the navigation destination for better understanding of the target direction.